The log function

 the x and y axes.

-as the log graph but is 2.3 times as tall.
+as the base 10 logarithm graph; it is just 2.3 times as tall.

-An important feature of the log function is that it increases very slowly
+An important feature of logarithm functions (no matter what base) is that they increase very slowly

 as x becomes very large.
-It describes nicely how the human
+They describe nicely how the human

-ear percieves loud sounds and the way the human eye percieves bright lights.
+ear perceives loudness and the way the human eye perceives brightness.

 Domain and range:

-The domain of the log function is all positive real numbers and the range is
+The domain of the base 10 logarithm function is all positive real numbers and the range is

 all real numbers.